All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Where is the best place to inject tirzepatide?

-The abdomen (at least two inches from the belly button) is the most popular injection site because it is easy to access and has adequate subcutaneous fat for most people.
+The abdomen (at least two inches from the belly button) is the most popular injection site because it's easy to access and has adequate subcutaneous fat for most people.
 The front of the thigh is another good option.
 Rotate between sites and locations within each site to prevent tissue buildup.

 Do I need to aspirate before injecting tirzepatide?